syncfusion-content/maui-docs/MAUI/Scheduler/migration.md

 public ObservableCollection<SchedulerAppointment> Appointments { get; set; }

 SfScheduler scheduler = new SfScheduler();
-// Creating an instance for the scheduler appointment collection. this.Appointments = new ObservableCollection<SchedulerAppointment>();
+//Creating an instance for the scheduler appointment collection. this.Appointments = new ObservableCollection<SchedulerAppointment>();

 // Adding scheduler appointment in the schedule appointment collection.